12 Best Fall Festivals in Europe Venice Regata Storica Festival, Venice, Italy

 The penultimate fall festival in Europe on our list is the Csabai Kolbászfesztivál festival in Békéscsaba, a small town in Hungary.
 This four-day sausage festival draws in thousands of visitors with the promise of delicious sausages, fine wines, folk music, and entertaining competitions.
 To be honest, it seems fitting that one of Europe’s best food festivals is in Hungary.

 The primary focus of the event is the Csabai sausage – Hungary’s most famous sausage.
-During the event, you can learn how the sausage is made, try making sausages yourself, watch sausage-making contests, and eat sausage until your heart’s content.
+During the event, you can learn how it’s made, try making sausages yourself, watch sausage-making contests, and eat until your heart’s content.
 We don’t know about you, but this festival sounds utterly irresistible.
 We’re already booking our tickets.

 Read also: Best European Cities for Foodies